etiennedi/tmux-decerative-launcher/README.md

 Consider this project a small spike whether such a launcher is desirable.
 I will dogfood it heavily and then decide on whether this is the correct solution or not.

 Remember, a spike is dirty.
 This will be mostly some bash hacking with little to no tests.
 If I deem this project worthy after an initial test phase I might turn it into an actual project with real quality standards.
-I'd then rewrite it in Go, I assume.

 ### Tech Stack

-I want to give the bash yaml parser [yq](https://github.com/kislyuk/yq) a shot, so this is a bash only project for now.
+~I want to give the bash yaml parser [yq](https://github.com/kislyuk/yq) a shot, so this is a bash only project for now.~ Parsing yaml files with `yq` turned out to be ok-ish.
+However, iterating over arrays was not much fun, so I switched to Golang after the very first commit or so.
+There are still no tests for now, though.

 ## Roadmap / Features